 Peter joined MPC as urban development director in 1996.
-For the past 18 years, he has played a lead role in expanding MPC’s capacity to produce quality research, develop sound policies, and advocate for sensible development in Chicagoland.
-He was promoted to Vice President of External Relations in 1999, Vice President in 2009, and Executive Vice President in 2013.
+For the past 20 years, he has played a lead role in expanding MPC’s capacity to produce quality research, develop sound policies, and advocate for sensible development in Chicagoland.

 Prior to joining MPC, from 1994 to 1996, Peter worked for the Chicago Park District as area manager on the southeast side.
 He also founded and served on the UIC College of Urban Planning and Public Affairs Alumni Association from 1997 to 2003.
 Peter has received several awards and honors, including the 2005 City Partner Award for outstanding contribution to UIC and the Chicago metropolitan area; and the 2007 Lou Liay Spirit Award for Extraordinary Alumni Service from the University of Illinois.